 Process status, information about processes running in memory.

-Syntax ps [-aCcefhjlMmrSTuvwx] [-O fmt] [-o fmt] [-p pid] [-t tty] [-U username] ps [-L] Options -a Display information about other users' processes as well as your own. -c Change the 'command' column output to just contain the executable name rather than the full command line. -C Change the way the cpu percentage is calculated by using a 'raw' cpu calculation that ignores 'resident' time (this normally has no effect). -e Display the environment as well. -f Show commandline and environment information about swapped out processes.
-This option is honored only if the uid of the user is 0. -h Repeat the information header as often as necessary to guarantee one header per page of information. -j Print information associated with the following keywords: user, pid, ppid, pgid, sess, jobc, state, tt, time and command. -L List the set of available keywords. -l Display information associated with the following keywords: uid, pid, ppid, cpu, pri, nice, vsz, rss, wchan, state, tt, time and command. -M Print the threads corresponding to each task. -m Sort by memory usage, instead of by process ID. -O Add the information associated with the space or comma separated list of keywords specified, after the process ID, in the default information display.
-Keywords may be appended with an equals(`=') sign and a string.
+Syntax ps [-aCcefhjlMmrSTuvwx] [-O fmt] [-o fmt] [-G gid[,gid...]] [-g grp[,grp...]] [-u uid[,uid...]] [-p pid[,pid...]] [-t tty[,tty...]] [-U user[,user...]] ps [-L] Options -a Display information about other users' processes as well as your own. -A Display information about other users' processes, including those without controlling terminals. -c Change the 'command' column output to just contain the executable name rather than the full command line. -C Change the way the cpu percentage is calculated by using a 'raw' cpu calculation that ignores 'resident' time (this normally has no effect). -d Like -A, but excludes session leaders. -e Display information about other users' processes, including those without controlling terminals.
+Identical to -A. -E Display the environment as well.
+This does not reflect changes in the environment after process launch. -f Display the uid, pid, parent pid, recent CPU usage, process start time, controlling tty, elapsed CPU usage, and the associated command.
+If the -u option is also used, display the user name rather than the numeric uid.
+When -o or -O is used to add to the display following -f, the command field is not truncated as severely as it is in other formats. -G Display information about processes which are running with the specified real group IDs. -g Display information about processes with the specified process group leaders. -h Repeat the information header as often as necessary to guarantee one header per page of information. -j Print information associated with the following keywords: user, pid, ppid, pgid, sess, jobc, state, tt, time and command. -L List the set of available keywords available for the -O and -o options. -l Display information associated with the following keywords: uid, pid, ppid, cpu, pri, nice, vsz, rss, wchan, state, tt, time and command. -M Print the threads corresponding to each task. -m Sort by memory usage, instead of the combination of controlling terminal and process ID. -O Add the information associated with the space or comma separated list of keywords specified, after the process ID, in the default information display.
+Keywords can be appended with an equals(=) sign and a string.
 This causes the printed header to use the specified string instead of the standard header. -o Display information associated with the space or comma separated list of keywords specified.
-Keywords may be appended with an equals (`=') sign and a string.
-This causes the printed header to use the specified string instead of the standard header. -p Display information associated with the specified process ID. -r Sort by current cpu usage, instead of by process ID. -S Change the way the process time is calculated by summing all exited children to their parent process. -T Display information about processes attached to the device associated with the standard input. -t Display information about processes attached to the specified terminal device. -U Display the processes belonging to the specified username. -u Display information associated with the following keywords: user, pid, %cpu, %mem, vsz, rss, tt, state, start, time and command.
-The -u option implies the -r option. -v Display information associated with the following keywords: pid, state, time, sl, re, pagein, vsz, rss, lim, tsiz, %cpu, %mem and command.
+Keywords can be appended with an equals (=) sign and a string.
+This causes the printed header to use the specified string instead of the standard header.
+If all keywords have empty header texts, no header line is written. -p Display information associated with the specified process IDs. -r Sort by current cpu usage, instead of the combination of controlling terminal and process ID. -S Change the way the process time is calculated by summing all exited children to their parent process. -T Display information about processes attached to the device associated with the standard input. -t Display information about processes attached to the specified terminal device. -U Display the processes belonging to the specified real user IDs. -u Display the processes belonging to the specified usernames. -v Display information associated with the following keywords: pid, state, time, sl, re, pagein, vsz, rss, lim, tsiz, %cpu, %mem and command.
 The -v option implies the -m option. -w Use 132 columns to display information, instead of the default which is your window size.
-If the -w option is specified more than once, ps will use as many columns as necessary without regard for your window size. -x Display information about processes without controlling termi- nals.
+If the -w option is specified more than once, ps will use as many columns as necessary without regard for your window size.
+When output is not to a terminal, an unlimited number of

 Since ps cannot run faster than the system and is run as any other scheduled process, the information it displays can never be exact.

-kill - Stop a process from running
+kill - Stop a process from running.

-lsof - List open files
+lsof - List open files.

-opensnoop - Snoop file opens as they occur
+opensnoop - Snoop file opens as they occur.

-top - Display process information
+top - Display process information.